A useful feature of Chrome Device Management is the ability to pre-configure networks on Chrome devices.

-- After logging in to your Google Admin console, go to the Device Management section.
+1. After logging in to your Admin console, go to Devices > Chrome Devices.

 Please visit Getting started with Chrome Device Management for more information regarding Chrome Device Management.